Nursing Is No Longer Treated as a Professional Degree: What the New Federal Rules Mean for Students and the Future of Healthcare

 -

-Nursing was never included in the original federal list of professional degree programs created in 1965.
+Nursing was never included in the original federal “professional degree” list created in 1965.

 -